 On your next visit to Rome don’t be surprised to see the Colosseum, one of the most visited monuments in Italy, covered by scaffolding.
-It took almost 34 months of appeals and judgements but finally the first comprehensive restoration in 73 years, of what started out as the Flavian Amphitheatre, is on its way.
-The Colosseum is still considered one of the greatest works of Roman architecture and engineering, a masterpiece even by modern standards.
-It is 189 meters by 156 meters and covers an area of 24,000 square meters.
-Its elliptical shape could seat up to 50,000 spectators, mostly packed like sardines in a tin, to watch gladiatorial contests, mock sea battles, executions and mythological dramas.
+It took almost 34 months of appeals and judgements, but finally the first comprehensive restoration in 73 years is on its way.
+The Colosseum, also know by its old name the Flavian Amphitheatre, is still considered one of the greatest works of Roman architecture and engineering.
+This masterpiece even by modern standards took remarkably less than 10 years to built.
+It’s oval shape of 189 meters by 156 meters covers an area of 24,000 square meters and could seat up to 50,000, mostly packed like sardines in a tin.
+People were seated according to their social status to watch gladiatorial contests, mock sea battles, executions and mythological dramas.

 Diego Della Valle, owner of up-scale shoe and bag manufacturer Tod’s, offered to fund the 33 million dollar or 25 million euro restoration project in return for the exclusive rights to use Italy’s most famous landmark for 15 years in Tod’s advertising.
 The lack of public funding to carry out the massive restoration was in itself already controversial, but private funding by a company?
 Specialists and consumers rights associations raised doubts about the quality of the restoration work or were afraid that Diego Della Valle might try to commercialize the restoration.

 The restoration of Rome’s most famous monument will take anywhere from 2 to 4 years to complete.
 It involves restoring the north and south façades and the underground areas and also includes a new service area with a bookshop.
 25 % more of the Colosseum area will be open to visitors after the restoration, particularly the underground network of tunnels, storerooms and cages.